 The International Agency for Research on Cancer (IARC) is an agency under the World Health Organization that works to evaluate the evidence that a specific chemical agent, compound, or mixture can elevate the risk of cancer in humans.
 Based on the available research, substances are classified into one of four categories: 1, 2A, 2B, and 3.
 Carbon black and titanium dioxide are both classified as Group 2B carcinogens, meaning there is limited scientific evidence supporting an increased risk of cancer in humans, but sufficient evidence supporting an increased risk in animals.
 The IARC also evaluates biological mechanisms before deciding on a final risk level when analyzing animal data for human risk.

 Safe in Paint

-Despite the carcinogenic ratings of these products, they are not carcinogenic when used in our paint due to the process of encapsulation or preserving and isolating their chemical/physical properties.
+Despite the carcinogenic ratings of these products, they are not carcinogenic when used in our paint due to encapsulation or preserving and isolating their chemical/physical properties.
 For these particles to potentially cause cancer, they must be inhaled.
 Due to its very stable structure, carbon black does not dissolve in water and tends not to dissolve in solvents.
 Titanium dioxide is not usually soluble in common polar/nonpolar solvents since it is not a salt.
 This means it would be very difficult for these particles to be transferred into the air in the form of a vapor.
 Additionally, once our paint is applied to a surface and has dried, the particles are in a solid form and are no longer mobile assuming the dried layer is not sanded.